 - Humanities computing

 - Heslin, Peter (2015).
 The Museum of Augustus The Temple of Apollo in Pompeii, The Portico of Philippus in Rome, and Latin Poetry.
-Los Angeles: Getty Publications.
+Los Angeles: J. Paul Getty Museum.

 - Heslin, P.J.
 (2005).
 The Transvestite Achilles: Gender and Genre in Statius' Achilleid.
 Cambridge: Cambridge University Press.

 - Heslin, Peter (2011).
 Review of J. S. Burgess, The Death and Afterlife of Achilles.
 The Classical Review 61(02): 356-357.